 No financial aid funds will be released without copies of all supplemental documents with full, accurate and complete information as specified.
-Other documentation may be required at the discretion of the Financial Aid Office.
+Other documentation may be required at the discretion of the JD Financial Aid Office.

-FIRST TIME APPLICANT RETURNING APPLICANT DUE DATE INCOME TAX NOTICES OF ASSESSMENT (NOA) SUBMISSION Income tax notices from each parent/guardian for 2021, 2022 and 2023 2023 NOA for partner , if applicable Submit 2023 NOA for partner ( if applicable ) Only submit parental NOAs if requesting consideration due to material decreases in parental income Submitted with the GOVERNMENT FINANCIAL ASSISTANCE FORMS application Copy of government student financial assistance application or a summary of all of the application Assessment or Funding Summary) Government student financial assistance Notice listing the actual (not estimated) amount of func As soon as available OTHER DOCUMENTS Submitted End-of-April paystub, if student worked for the same employer between January 1st and April 30th to determine summer earnings only Childcare receipts/bill/signed letter from the childcare provider with their dependent(s) name on receipt Spouse/Partner's loan repayment documents, i f applicable Summer employment final pay stub showing GF ROSS not NET summer earnings Lease agreement, if living away from home Sept 6 th , to OTHER APPLICABLE DOCUMENTS receive assessment Computer receipt, with student name on the receipt Moving expenses, actual receipts not estimates with student name on the receipt Medical expenses (not covered by health insurance) Other supplemental documentation for special requests and consideration REIMBURSEMENT OF INTEREST CHARGES January or February 2024 PLOC statement to rea authorized professional student lines of credit a Feb 15 th , 2025
+INCOMING 1L STUDENTS & FIRST TIME APPLICANTS RETURNING APPLICANTS DUE DATE INCOME TAX NOTICES OF AS SESSMENT (NOA) SUBMISSION Submitted with the application Income tax notices from each parent/guardian for 2022, 2023 and 2024 2024 NOA for partner (if applicable) Only submit parental NOAs if requesting consideration due to material decreases in parental income Submit 2024 NOA for partner (if applicable) GOVERNMENT FINANCIAL ASS ISTANCE FORMS - 2 documents: Copy of government student financial a screenshot of the application or a sumr ( NOT the Final Notice of Assessment or Government student financial assistant Summary) - listing the actual (not estim As soon as available, but no later than Sept.
+8 th OTHER DOCUMENTS End-of-April paystub, if student worked 1st and April 30 th to determine summer Childcare receipts/bill/signed letter from dependent(s) name on receipt Spouse/Partner's loan repayment docu Submitted with the application Summer employment final pay stub sho Lease agreement, if living away from ho OTHER APPLICABLE DOCUMENTS Computer receipt, with student name o Moving expenses, actual receipts not es receipt Incoming 1Ls by Aug.
+18 th or Upper Year Students by Sept.
+8 th to be included in the assessment by Sept.
+Medical expenses (not covered by healt 25 th .
+Otherwise, applicants can Other supplemental documentation for special requests and consideration provide expenses later during the year until Feb.
+28 th and eligible bursaries will be adjusted.
+REIMBURSEMENT OF INTEREST CHARGES January or February 2026 PLOC statement to receive interest reimbursement on the authorized professional student lines of credit amounts Feb 15 th , 2026